crishN144/Dissertation_crish/README.md

-Here’s a more concise and readable version of the README file based on your dissertation, including images and captions where appropriate:

----

 # Evaluating Large Language Models (LLMs) on Statistical Problem Solving

 This repository contains datasets, evaluation results, fine-tuning notebooks, and statistical analysis tools used in the dissertation **"Evaluating the Performance of Large Language Models on Statistical Problem Solving"** by Crish Nagarkar, submitted to the University of Leeds.